 What, then, do you need to know to find the lodgings of your life in Kenosha?
 Here are a few simple tips and tricks to set you on the right path:

 Don’t settle for second best.
-Kenosha’s housing market is dominated by homeowners, as renters account for only 35 percent of residents.
-Fortunately, although there’s not exactly an overwhelming surplus of available rentals, there’s not a ton of competition for apartments, either.
-Modest studio pads, basic 1BR apartments, luxurious lofts, and multi-BR family units are readily available, and waiting lists are nearly unheard of.
+Although there’s not exactly an overwhelming surplus of available rentals, there’s not a ton of competition for apartments, either.
+Modest studio pads, basic 1BR apartments, luxurious lofts, and multi-BR units are readily available, and waiting lists are nearly unheard of.
 Because Kenosha doesn’t attract a lot of transient renters, complexes don’t experience major spikes in occupancy at any time of the year, so you can afford to shop the market carefully without worrying about an attractive apartment slipping out of your grasp.

 Bring some backup.
 When it comes time to inspect your new pimpin’ pad, bring a friend along, since an objective third party is likely to notice some blemishes that your own eyes are too stoked to see.
 And if something is questionable (weak water pressure, cracks or watermarks on the walls, floors, or ceilings, etc.), bring it up with management before you’ve loaded in.
 If there’s a major issue (i.e., furnace or air conditioning unit won’t start, light fixtures or appliances are damaged or defective, somebody else is already living there, etc.), don’t move anything in until the issue is resolved.